 After taking in a little Seal Beach history, your next stop is Main Street.

 The main street has something uniquely special to that city, and that is how Seal Beach’s Main Street feels.
 It, too, is the quintessential place for strolling, shopping, and dining and offers plenty of things to do during the day as it does during the night.

 During the day, you can find free parking, grab an ice cream, or browse for a new bikini or surfboard wax in one of the many unique boutiques that line this little strip, including a seashell store, a kite shop, several art galleries, and antique shops, as well as the historic Bay Theater.

-Opened in 1947, the theater plays new movies, but also screens classic movies as well.
+Opened in 1947, the theater plays new movies, but also screens classic films as well.
 Watching a movie at the Bay is truly an experience and a step back in time.

 Seal Beach Dining & Nightlife

 Of course, the perfect ending to a day at the beach is an evening of fun, and after taking in one of Seal Beach’s breathtaking sunsets, it’s time for some nightlife.

-One spot that is always jumping into action is The Abbey that becomes popular after baseball player Mark McGwire sported a ball cap he wore with restaurant’s logo.
+One spot that is always jumping into action is The Abbey that becomes popular after baseball player Mark McGwire sported a ball cap he wore with the restaurant’s logo.
 The Abbey features 12 draft beers and wood-baked pizza and is open every day 11 a.m. – to 12.30 a.m.